 About Our Author: Barbara Reid

-Barbara Reid is a long-time author who graduated from The Ontario College of Art and Design.
+Barbara Reid is a long-time author who graduated from The Ontario College of Art and Design in downtown Toronto, Ontario.
 She is a picture book illustrator and author whose award winning artwork is created with plasticine.

 We’re super thrilled to have had Barbara Reid with us for an interview!
 Check out her answers to our questions.